-The Demand Flexibility Service is being operated for the first time by the National Grid in a bid to conserve energy supplies and reduce strain on the grid during periods of cold weather.
+The Demand Flexibility Service is operated by the National Grid to try and conserve energy supplies and reduce strain on the grid during periods of cold weather.
 Energy customers are asked to turn everything off for a specified length of time (usually an hour or two) and can then earn money back for every kWh of energy they save by doing so.
-While they were first mooted as ways to prevent blackouts, that risk has lessened thanks to mild winter weather and sufficient stored energy across Europe.
+They were first mooted as ways to prevent blackouts but that risk has lessened thanks to mild winter weather and sufficient stored energy across Europe.

 Suppliers notify customers when the date and time of a saving period is finalised - this can often be at short notice, so customers will need to be alert, though they will often be timed to occur when energy usage is at its peak in the early evening.
 The schemes are only open to customers with electricity smart meters because suppliers monitor usage through them for the duration of the saving period.